 One challenge this presents is that the marriage ceremony might sometimes take place in a different location than the place where a license was issued.
 For example, some couples may choose to have a civil marriage (i.e. in a courthouse) and then later solemnize the marriage in a church in a completely different county – or even a different state.

-Yes – despite most marriage records being classified as public records, they are almost always only available for a fee.
+Despite most marriage records being public records, they are almost always only available for a fee.
 Many states also require you to submit your own personal information – sometimes accompanied by a photo ID – in order to complete an order.
-Getting results back can also take weeks as most records are hand researched and mailed, even if the order is placed online.
+Getting results back can also take weeks as most records are hand researched and mailed, even if the order to how to find out if someone is married is placed online.

 Given the challenges associated with trying to find marriage records online using the official city, county or even state channels (when available) – as well as the cost, time-frame, and lack of anonymity – many opt to use an online public records search company.